de-lachende-cavalier/sorvis/README.md

 - *classifying_NCAs_mnist.ipynb:* same as above, but for the MNIST dataset
 - *notes.md:* contains some miscellaneous interesting notes derived from the articles on Distill

+- *mini_experiments:* a mostly inactive directory, meant for some small experiments somewhat related to the main content

 ## Running the code

 To run the code, simply start up a virtual environment (I used venv, but conda would probably work as well) and then install all the requirements, i.e.,